MarkyMark1000/PYTHON__BASIC_OPTION_PRICING_FOR_GITHUB/README.md

 to price European Options using the Black Scholes analysis and Monte Carlo Methods.

-Originally this code was written using Anaconda, however I decided to change the setup so that it used a local virtual environment in the directory which is setup using a requirements file.
+Originally this code was written using Anaconda, however I decided to change the setup so that it was independent of Anaconda and used a local virtual environment in the directory which is setup using a requirements.txt file.

-I found that a relatively new version of python was required such as 3.7.
+I used a relatively new version of python - version 3.7.

 Analytics libraries can grow to be huge.
 This one is very basic and is used only to explore the use of numpy.
-I have not created a binomial tree, volsurface, borrow curve, dividends etc.   It is also worth noting that the Gamma calculation has a discontinuity at the strike price (imagine differentiating the intrinsic value of an option twice).
+I have not created a binomial tree, volsurface, borrow curve, dividends etc.   It is also worth noting that the Gamma calculation has a discontinuity at the strike price (imagine differentiating the intrinsic value of an option twice), which becomes noticable in the Gamma graphs.

 As time progresses, I may add to this library, but this will only be on an ad-hoc basis because my main objective of trying out numpy and matplotlib has been met.